Wakanda-Packages/wakanda-widgets/README.md

 	git remote add upstream https://github.com/Wakanda-Packages/wakanda-widgets.git

-4. init the directory of your widget (if the widget exists)
+4. init the directory of your widget and get all the code (if the widget exists)

 	git submodule init myWidget
+	git submodule update myWidget

 ***